+ Cai: AI Action Layer for macOS | Free & Open Source

 How do I create custom actions?

-You can also browse and install actions shared by the community at cai-extensions.
+Browse and install actions shared by the community at cai-extensions.

 Does Cai work offline?